Shah Rukh Khan's Pathaan is the fastest Bollywood film to enter the Rs 400 crore club worldwide! - ExBulletin

 Shah Rukh Khan’s Pathaan is the fastest Bollywood film to enter the Rs 400 crore club worldwide!

+The film entered the Rs 200 crore mark in India.
+Pathaan continues to break records!

-By Grace Cyril: The audience verdict is loud and clear – Pathaan is a blockbuster of epic proportions.
+The public verdict is loud and clear – Pathaan is a blockbuster of epic proportions.
 Shah Rukh Khan’s return to acting after a four-year hiatus has been well received not only in India, but also around the world!
 Pathaan recorded another fine day at the box office on its first Saturday in theaters.
 The film crossed the Rs 400 crore mark worldwide.
 Meanwhile, it has entered the Rs 200 crore mark in India.
 Pathaan continues to break records!

 PATHAAN JOINS RS 400-CRORE CLUB WORLDWIDE